Big Sur Elopement Guide (2025) | From A Local

 Pfeiffer Beach

-When is the best time of year to elope in Big Sur?
+When is the Best Time of Year to Elope in Big Sur?

 This question comes with its challenges because the answer changes year to year based on the type of weather we are having.
-I have photographed rainy weddings in September and hot, sunny weddings in January.
+I have photographed rainy Big Sur elopements in September and hot, sunny weddings in January.
 To say the least, the weather in Big Sur can be unpredictable.
 There are microclimates along the coastline, so weather can change drastically within a few miles.
 Having a local photographer who understands the climate can be huge on your wedding day, especially if you need to adjust locations based on the weather.

 Spring is beautiful with the greenery and flowers, and if rain is present, I always feel like it adds a dynamic element to the images.
 Something to keep in mind is that Spring is the windiest season.
 Summer is a very busy time in Big Sur, so prices for elopements will most likely be higher this time of year.
 Restaurants will be bustling with tourists, and crowds will form to view the iconic locations along the coast.

-A three to four hour elopement timeline, might look something like this:
+A three to four-hour elopement timeline might look something like this:

 6:00-8:00 pm Driving to locations, Redwoods, Cliffs, or the beach.
 This timeframe will capture golden hour of sunset.

-How do I find local vendors in Big Sur?
+How Do I Find Local Vendors in Big Sur?

-My Top 5 Pointers For Planning the Best Big Sur Elopement:
+My Top 5 Pointers For Planning the Best Big Sur Elopement

 Big Sur is a rugged coastline!
 The most stunning locations will require you to wear shoes that you can easily walk or hike in.
 Prepare yourself for the grand adventure that Big Sur offers.
 To me, this is the draw and beauty of Big Sur.
 The hikes and paths can lead you to the most serene creeks and cliffside views, which make for mesmerizing photos.

 The most important thing is to come equipped for the adventure.
 With that being said, if you want adventurous images, come wearing a dress that you can walk or hike in.
-A large puffy dress will get caught on twigs and sticks making it hard to maneuver, so keep that in mind.
+A large, puffy dress will get caught on twigs and sticks, making it hard to maneuver, so keep that in mind.
 Of course, if you aren’t the adventurous type, you can still get phenomenal photos.
 Be sure to discuss your expectations and the amount of adventure you prefer with your photographer beforehand.
 A venue will often be a better option for someone who doesn’t want to tackle the trails, beaches, and cliffs.

 Here is a more extensive list of Big Sur restaurants: